About the Program

 |Refining the Requirements and Depot Determination (R2D2) Process|

 |Modesty Hudson||Increasing Cost Savings and Efficiencies Through Custom Surgical Packs|

 |Norma Sanchez-Corneille||Since 1968 Being No. 1 is Not a Coincidence|

 |Scotty Fyffe Melissa Robinette||Inventory Optimization|

 The Master of Science in Logistics and Supply Chain Management program is designed to provide students with graduate education that will enhance their leadership careers in the fields of logistics and supply chain management.

 International students - PLEASE NOTE!
 If you plan to study in the USA under an F-1 or J-1 visa, you are NOT eligible for this program because of US federal laws and regulations governing online classes.
 Please contact Ms. Claudia Espinoza at Wright State's International Education office to see if there is another program that would meet your educational goals.

 Application Requirements Include:

-- Three years of experience in MIS, technology, or a related field
+- Three years of experience in logistics, operations management, technology, or a related field

 - Bachelor's degree (GPA requirements)